nhantrichuyenanh/WIP-YT-Profile-Card-Info/README.md

 - number of hearts received from said content creator
 - any special badges associated with the commenter

-# What is this add-on's technical implementation?
+## What is the technical implementation of this add-on?

-It uses a sophisticated queuing system to sequentially manage profile data extraction, preventing multiple simultaneous popup interactions that could interfere with each other.
-Comments are processed one at a time with delays between operations to make sure information is properly extracted.
-Handle verification is included to ensure the extracted profile information matches the intended commenter, preventing misattribution in cases where popup timing issues might occur.
+It uses a sophisticated queuing system to sequentially manage profile data extraction, **preventing multiple simultaneous popup interactions** that could interfere with each other.
+Comments are processed one at a time with delays between operations to make sure **information is properly extracted**.
+Handle verification is included to ensure the extracted profile information matches the intended commenter, **preventing misattribution in cases where popup timing issues might occur**.

 It also employs mutation observers to detect both existing comments on page load and new comments that appear during scrolling or dynamic loading (sort to Newest, clicking on Replies).
-This ensures comprehensive coverage regardless of how user navigate the comment section.
+This ensures **comprehensive coverage regardless of how user navigate the comment section**.

-# What are the known limitations of this add-on?
+## What are the known limitations of this add-on?

 It faces several inherent constraints due to its operational approach:
 - Since it depends on YouTube's profile card interface, any changes to YouTube's DOM structure or CSS classes could break the data extraction functionality.